th0rz05/public/README.md

 # public
-FPO Public materials for lectures and recitas
+FPRO Public materials for lectures and recitas